MrCelestis/sber-contest-2024/README.md

 App has a single view with various cards.
 It's built with responsive grid and switches card arrangement depending on screen size.

+### Brief overview of used tech and libraries

+- App is built on Nuxt 3 with SSR support.
+- PrimeVue is used as a UI kit and for virtual scroll.
+- Pinia is used for stores to centralize app logic and reduce computations.
+- ChartJS is used to display charts.
+- Styles use written in SCSS with BEM naming convention.
+- i18n library is used for translation.
+- Testing is done via Vitest and Playwright.

 ### Header

 Header contains transaction filter with 3 modes: Month, Year and Custom.